-Pork tenderloin is one of the leanest cuts of pork that’s both tender and easy to cook.
+Pork tenderloin is one of the leanest cuts of pork that is both tender and easy to cook.
 The secret to making it tender is marinating for a couple of hours and cooking on a very high heat, for just 5 minutes.
 It sounds a bit strange but after it cooks for 5 minutes, you turn off the heat and don’t open the oven for 1 hour.
 The results: Spectacular!
 So tender, you hardly need a knife.
 The marinade creates a wonderful sweet and salty Asian flavor.
-The skinny for 1 serving is 244 calories, 5 grams of fat and 7 Weight Watchers POINTS PLUS.
+Each serving has 244 calories, 5 grams of fat and 7 Weight Watchers POINTS PLUS.
 Serve it with my recipes for Garlic Sesame Broccoli Stir Fry Side Dish and Simple to Make and Very Healthy, Pineapple Brown Rice.

 Prep Time: 15 minutes

 ¼ cup reduced-sodium soy sauce

 2 garlic cloves, minced

 Cooking spray, such as olive oil spray